usecannon/cannon/packages/website/content/docs.md

 npm install hardhat-cannon
 ```

-### Update Your Hardhat Configuration

-Include Cannon at the top of your `hardhat.config.js`.
+Then, include Cannon at the top of your `hardhat.config.js`.
 ```js
 require('hardhat-cannon');
 ```

-If your project uses Typescript, include Cannon in `hardhat.config.ts`.
+If your project uses Typescript instead, include Cannon in `hardhat.config.ts`.
 ```js
 import 'hardhat-cannon';
 ```

-### Provision a Custom Chain
+### Use a Package

 If you'd like to run a local node with an existing protocol, you can rely on the built-in package manager.
 For example, the following command will start a local node (similar to running `npx hardhat node`) with a simple `Greeter.sol` contract already deployed.
 ```bash